Vartikasinha-mwb/integration-with-mautic-for-wp/readme.txt

 **5) WordPress Integrations**
 WordPress is a pool of varied plugins - from different forms to email marketing.
-With this Mautic WordPress Integration plugin, you can easily sync your forms data to Mautic CRM. by default, WordPress Registration form and WordPress Comment Form are already provided with this integration.
+With this Mautic WordPress Integration plugin, you can easily sync your forms data to Mautic CRM.
+By default, WordPress Registration form and WordPress Comment Form are already provided with this integration.

 **6) Compatibility with Popular WordPress Plugins** The Integration with Mautic for WP plugin is now compatible with the User Registration form by WPEverest.
 The admin can, therefore, create custom registration and login forms.
 And sync its data with Mautic by enabling the form settings via this plugin.